Sidharth-Singh10/Affinity-backend/CONTRIBUTING.md

-# Contributing to Overengineered Backend
+# Contributing to Affinity Backend

-We are excited that you want to contribute to **Overengineered Backend**!
+We are excited that you want to contribute to **Affinity Backend**!
 This document will guide you through the contribution process, from reporting issues to submitting pull requests.

 ## Table of Contents
 - [How to Contribute](#how-to-contribute)